sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-05.md

         - **Name**: name of your integration runtime
         - **Description**: enter a description
-        - **Region**: select the region that matches your Office 365 region
+        - **Region**: select the region that matches your Microsoft 365 region

         ![Azure-ADF-Runtime-Setup](images/data-connect-adf-runtime-setup.png)